mongodb/specifications/source/max-staleness/max-staleness.rst

-A client (driver or mongos) MUST estimate the staleness of each secondary, based on lastWriteDate values provided in server isMaster responses, and select for reads only those secondaries whose estimated staleness is less than or equal to maxStalenessMS.
+A client (driver or mongos) MUST estimate the staleness of each secondary, based on lastWriteDate values provided in server isMaster responses, and select for reads only those secondaries whose estimated staleness is less than or equal to maxStalenessSeconds.

-If any server's maxWireVersion is less than 5 and maxStalenessMS a positive number, every attempt at server selection throws an error.
+If any server's maxWireVersion is less than 5 and maxStalenessSeconds is a positive number, every attempt at server selection throws an error.

 When there is a known primary,